 Affordable Housing Impact Fee

 The new fee goes into effect on August 8, 2016.
-Any development project application not accepted as complete prior to August 8 will be subject to the fee, if applicable.
+Any development project application not accepted as complete before August 8 will be subject to the fee, if applicable.
 The basic fees are:

 Housing Impact Fees for Residential Development Projects